Inside Out Cast: Who Voices Joy, Anger, Riley, and Others?

 1. Riley Andersen

-About Riley: Riley is at the center of the story in both the movies.
-In the first film, she’s your typical 11-year-old who’s taking her time to adjust to a new city.
+Riley is at the center of the story in both movies.
+In Inside Out, she’s your typical 11-year-old who’s taking her time to adjust to a new city.
 She starts school in San Francisco and explores being a hockey player.
 That’s where different and new emotions start bubbling in her young mind.
-In Inside Out 2, she’s 13.
-Riley's parents try to help her navigate the complexities of adolescence, friendships, and self-identity.

 2. Joy